d0mnik/binja_snapshot_manager/README.md

 or

-Install the plugin via rhe plugin manager!
+Install the plugin via the plugin manager!

 ## Minimum Version